cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 <HighlightBox type="note">

-In this scenario, for your network to even run, you must meet the 2/3 threshold of the weighted validators.
+In this scenario, for your network to even run you must meet the 2/3rds threshold of the weighted validators.
 <br/><br/>
-However you will be alone on the network, so you can stake any number at or above the [minimum enforced](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/types/staking.go#L21-L22), i.e. `1000000stake`.
-However, to remind yourself that it is important that honest nodes stake a large amount, you stake `70000000stake` of the `100000000stake` in the `alice` account you just created.
-Make sure to not use all of your tokens so you can still pay for gas and so you don't run out of tokens later.
+Because you will be alone on the network you can stake any number at or above the [minimum enforced](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/types/staking.go#L21-L22), i.e. `1000000stake`.
+However, to remind yourself that it is important that honest nodes stake a large amount, stake `70000000stake` of the `100000000stake` in the `alice` account you just created.
+Make sure not to use all of your tokens, so you can still pay for gas and so you don't run out of tokens later.
 <br/><br/>
 Do not forget to use your own `--chain-id`.